Personal Injury Practice Areas

 Every day in the country, people suffer unnecessary injury due to the recklessness and negligence of others.
 Whether it’s a drunk driver or a careless doctor, an irresponsible property owner or a greedy corporation, those who cause injury to others must be held accountable.

-The goal of the American tort system is to grant injured persons the right to pursue compensation for the purpose of restoring them.
+The goal of the American tort system is to grant injured persons the right to pursue compensation to restore themselves.
 Of course, we recognize that for many clients, life may never again be the same.
 Still, we aim to secure for them monetary redress that will allow them to be prepared for the next chapter.

 In instances of egregious wrongdoing, we may sometimes request punitive damages, the purpose of which is not just to restore the victim, but to punish the wrongdoer (also sometimes referred to as the “tortfeasor”).
 These damages may sometimes be triple the original award.

 Some of the various personal injury cases we take on include: